 - Arrange to return any books or equipment you borrowed from the library (email@example.com).

-- Return your iPad and all accessories to the IT department in Halterman Computer Lab or Buckeye Bar in the Library.
-If no one is in either location, please call 614-514-4848 to arrange a time to drop off items.
+- If applicable, return your iPad and all accessories to the IT department in Halterman Computer Lab.
+If no one is available, please call 614-514-4848 to arrange a time to drop off items.

 Instructions for Residential Students:

 - Notify ATI Housing (firstname.lastname@example.org) of your anticipated departure date in writing.
 Students who withdraw from courses have 72 business hours to remove their belongings from their assigned campus apartment and return keys.
 Note: Residents are subject to accruing housing charges until keys are returned and paperwork is signed.